NoCode-NoLife/Melia/CONTRIBUTING.md

 - Your pull requests and commits should be as concice as possible, focusing on as few related things as possible.
 For example: one PR per bug fix.
 - Your commit messages should be clear and descriptive.
 For example:
-  "Fixed bug XY", "Added feature YZ".
+  "Fixed bug XY" or "Added feature YZ".
 - You should give a short description of what your PR accomplishes.
 - The PR should be based on a resonably recent fork of the `master` branch.
 - Your code should follow the coding conventions below.